 Decolonization, or the return of land to its Indigenous, ancestral kin and relations, is necessary.
 Learn more about The Return of Stolen Land to the Wiyot and the Return of Tc’ih-Léh-Dûñ to the InterTribal Sinkyone Wilderness Council.
 To think about how to negotiate our ongoing occupation of Native land and what settlers can do in solidarity, learn about The Shuumi Land Tax.
 To learn about the land you occupy, visit the Native Land Digital project.
 Returning the land and repairing relations is possible.

-MA, Gender Studies, UCLA
+Gender Studies, UCLA

-MA, English, UTSA
+English, UTSA

-BA, Women's Studies, English, UTSA
+English, Women's Studies, UTSA

 Current Work